FAQs for Incoming Exchange Students

 Go to http://cs.jku.at/teaching/.
 There you can find the curriculum description and other useful information.

-You can look up the phone number and the email address of staff members at
+You can look up the phone number and the email address of any JKU staff member by

 If you know the institute go to http://cs.jku.at/research/institutes.html and click on the link for the respective institute.
 All institutes have detailed staff pages.
 You can also look up people at http://cs.jku.at/research/faculty.html.